Car Accident Lawyer in Houston

 Calculating Your Losses

 People without legal experience usually only focus on physical injuries following the crash.
 However, the reality is that you can recover other types of damages.
-So, personal injury attorneys will help you evaluate all the losses you sustained from the crash.
+So, a personal injury attorney will help you evaluate all the losses you sustained from the crash.

 After this, they’ll attach an exact dollar amount to these damages.
 Experienced car accident attorneys have several methods for determining fair compensation, and they may find opportunities you might miss if you handle your claim on your own.